-• These challenges at the institutional level are reflected at the level of policy and programme development: the last national strategic plan (NSP) was not officially endorsed, which has hampered effective and targeted HIV responses in 2010-2011.
+• These challenges at the institutional level are reflected at the level of policy and programme development: the last national strategic plan (NSP) was not officially endorsed, which has hampered effective and targeted HIV responses in the country.

-• The remaining challenges at the institutional and policy level, as described above, are further reflected at the level of allocation of financial and human resources: 96 percent of all HIV-related expenditure is on HIV screening - predominantly of expatriates in the context of residency permits.
-While 3 percent is spent on ARV treatment and care, there are virtually no allocations for HIV prevention: USD 200,000 in 2010, a mere 0.2 percent of the total.
+• The remaining challenges at the institutional and policy level, as described above, are further reflected at the level of allocation of financial and human resources: 90% of all HIV-related expenditure is on HIV screening - predominantly of expatriates in the context of residency permits.
+While most of the remaining expenditure is spent on ARV treatment and care, with virtually no allocations for HIV prevention.

-2) A major stumbling block for programme implementation in 2010-2011 has been the absence of an officially endorsed NSP: without the guidance of a common HIV/AIDS policy, the national response has remained scattered and ad-hoc.
+2) A major obstacle for programme implementation has been the absence of an officially endorsed NSP: without the guidance of a common HIV/AIDS policy, the national response has remained scattered and ad-hoc.